 The Exorcist (1973)

 Satanic Sommelier: An expensive Scotch, neat, no ice or water necessary; just like Father Damien gets after his first meeting with Regan MacNeil.
-What can we say here that hasn’t already been said?
+What can we say here about this film that hasn’t already been said?
 It is a tense, dark, psychological and spiritual horror drama.
 The scenes of demonic possession and exorcism are deservedly famous, but it’s truly the spiritual crisis of the character Father/Dr. Damien Karras (Jason Miller) which stands at the center of this gripping story.

 Jason Miller exuding gravitas by the bucket-full in The Exorcist.